NYPL/metadata-documentation/resources/glossary.md

 <a name="the-database"></a>
 <dt>The Database</dt>
-<dd>colloquial name used within <a href="#digital-collections-services">Digital Collections Services</a> for the <a href="#structured-query-language">SQL</a> database that powers the <a href="#metadata-management-system">Metadata Management System</a>' graphical user interface</dd>
+<dd>colloquial name used by <a href="#digital-collections-services">Digital Collections Services</a> for the <a href="#structured-query-language">SQL</a> database that powers the <a href="#metadata-management-system">Metadata Management System</a>'s graphical user interface</dd>

 <a name="the-museum-system"></a>
 <dt>The Museum System</dt>
-<dd>collections management system software used by the Miriam and Ira D. Wallach Division of Art, Prints, and Photographs as the backend for the <a href="#prints-and-photographs-online-catalog">Prints and Photographs Online Catalog</a></dd>
+<dd>collections management system software used by the Miriam and Ira D. Wallach Division of Art, Prints, and Photographs as the backend for the <a href="#prints-photographs-online-catalog">Prints and Photographs Online Catalog</a></dd>

 <a name="the-repo"></a>
 <dt>The Repo</dt>
-<dd>colloquial name used within <a href="#digital-collections-services">Digital Collections Services</a> describing the collection of software and services for storing, describing, and providing access to digital assets</dd>
+<dd>colloquial name used by <a href="#digital-collections-services">Digital Collections Services</a> describing the collection of software and services for storing, describing, and providing access to digital assets</dd>

 <a name="uniform-resource-identifier"></a>
 <dt>Uniform Resource Identifier</dt>